Below you can find more information on the FCAA Staff and Board of Directors, as well as a current list of FCAA’s 2019

 Caterina Gironda, Research & Program Manager

-Caterina (Cat) Gironda joined FCAA as the Research & Communications Associate.
+Caterina (Cat) Gironda joined FCAA in 2016 as the Research & Communications Associate.
 As part of a small team, she supports her colleagues on programming and communications for the organization, while her main role is to manage FCAA’s resource tracking project, wherein she collects and codes grants for their annual report, tracking the landscape of philanthropic support to address HIV/AIDS.
 Cat currently serves as a Steering Committee member for the DC chapter of Emerging Practitioners in Philanthropy (EPIP).
-In a previous life, Cat worked in higher education at North Carolina State University, where her research focused on modes of activism in online spaces, while her teaching highlighted concerns around gender, sexual identity, sexuality, and racial inequities in STEM fields.
-Her previous work in the nonprofit field includes stretches at Girl Rising and the Third Wave Fund, as well as early work in HIV/STI prevention education.
-Cat received her Master’s degree in Women’s, Gender, and Sexuality Studies from the CUNY Graduate Center in 2013, as well as a Bachelor’s degree in Women’s Studies from Brooklyn College.
-In addition to her passion for effective research that informs cause-based work, she also enjoys reading fiction, writing poetry, editing articles, color-coding Excel spreadsheets, baking pies, and practicing yoga.
+In a previous life, Cat worked in higher education at North Carolina State University in Gender & Sexuality studies, where her research focused on feminism and activism in online spaces and her teaching highlighted gender and racial inequities in STEM fields.
+Her prior work in the nonprofit field includes stretches at Girl Rising and the Third Wave Fund, as well as early work in HIV/STI prevention education.
+Cat received her master’s degree in Women’s, Gender, and Sexuality Studies from the CUNY Graduate Center, as well as a bachelor’s degree in Women’s Studies from Brooklyn College.